 Does it ever seem like you can pinpoint, in time, when a recipe was developed if you’ve been in the habit of following food trends?
 And while some things are crazy (foams come to mind) others have staying power.
 I’m talking Roasted Vegetables and I’m talking Balsamic Vinegar.
 So I’m thinking late ’90’s, early 2000’s for this dish.
 And they’re just as good today as they were then.

 This Beef & Guinness Stew is a wondrous thing – a rich, heady stew that rides the fine line between the richness of the gravy and slight bitterness of the Guinness; a stew that balances so closely neither sweet or bitter is detected; instead all melds into one glorious and delicious concoction.
-Even better, it’s topped off with puff pastry!
-(If you want to, and I know you do!
-Or maybe that’s just me?)
-Let’s just say if you do, you’ll look like a genius when you bring this to the table!
+And of course for a special occasion like St. Paddy’s I couldn’t resist taking that stew and turning it into Beef & Guinness Pies.

 Pasties – what can I say?
 They’re pretty famous throughout Northern Minnesota, Michigan and Wisconsin, especially in areas where Cornish and Welsh miners settled.
 They’re famous throughout Britain, too.
 Maybe its time they became famous everywhere…little pastry filled pockets of goodness, the list of simple ingredients belies the taste.